subquery/documentation/docs/subquery_network/indexers.md

 Popular projects offering a high query fee that attract a large number of Indexers also implies that the rewards will be shared amongst more people.
 This means that a single Indexer’s share may be less than a less popular project with a slightly lower query fee but with far fewer Indexers.

+### Pricing Strategy
+Indexers need to be aware of their operation cost and expected incomes to understand their break-even point.
+Some considerations are:
+* How should Indexers set their plan prices?
+* At what price can Indexers accept a service agreement or not?

+### Advertisements

+Indexers need to advertise themselves to Delegators as well as Consumers.
+Indexers may do this from their own website, in the Subquery forums or any other places deemed necessary.
+Some examples of the information to provide are:
+The background and experience of the Indexer or Indexer’s team The hardware specification and current usage and why it provides superior performance The customer support policy or SLA
+Evidence of historical performances

+### Customer support

+Indexers are highly encouraged to provide a communication method for its customers to report inavailability and also to provide feedback.